IBM/ASL-Pytorch/README.md

 ![ASL notebook](https://github.com/IBM/ASL-Pytorch/blob/master/images/note.png)

+Follow notebook instructions to load data and train the model.

 Cells are how notebooks are structured and are the areas where you write your code.
 To run a piece of code, click on the cell to select it, then press `SHIFT+ENTER` or press the play button in the toolbar above.
 Additionally, the Cell dropdown menu has several options to run cells, including running one cell at a time or to run all cells at once.

 ### 4. Test the model